|

 meaning "dove."

-to unisex forename use, originally from the name of an ancestor
+to unisex forename use, from the name of the great

 meaning "fifth."